muratk5n/thirdwave/en/index.md

 stage.
 Muckers muck it up, we saw how what they did in Ukraine..
 CIA stirs shit up what do we have 10 years later?
 And that is a country with only two groups which are ethnically, religiously, culturally similar.
-Imagine what they could do in a country that has major religious, ethnics differences.
+Imagine what they could do in a country that has many groups with major religious, ethnics differences.

 ---

-Obviously US is for Kosovo indep, Russia, China against.
+Unsurprisingly US is for Kosovo indep, Russia, China against.
 Just saw a CH spox talking about "the territorial integrity of Serbia" by which they mean Kosovo being part of Serbia.
 Kosovo is mostly ethnically Albanian, 90%.
 Serbs 5%.

 ---